ammylol/Age-Calculator-in-Tkinter/README.md

-# Age-Calculator-in-Tkinter
 # Age Calculator in Tkinter GUI that will find your age accurately in Years, Months, Days, Hours, Minutes and Seconds

 # importing all modules
 from tkinter import *